szab100/memo/snippets-linux.md

 - Look at auto start services: `chkconfig`
 - Restart a service: `service <name> restart`
 - Kill a process: `kill -9 <pid>` or `pkill -f <proc_name>`
+- Run the last command with sudo: `sudo !!`

 ---